TechEarl

 Spatial indexes on InnoDBn/aYes since 5.7.5

 The historical reasons to choose MyISAM (faster COUNT(*), smaller on-disk size, FULLTEXT) no longer outweigh the costs.
-COUNT(*) on InnoDB became fast in 8.0.
+MySQL 8.0.14 parallelizes the InnoDB clustered-index scan for unfiltered COUNT(*), which makes it much faster (it is still a scan, not an O(1) cached count).
 FULLTEXT works on both.
 The disk-size delta on a typical schema is maybe 10-15% and is more than offset by InnoDB's compressed row formats.

 If you have a WordPress site running on MyISAM (common on shared hosts that haven't updated defaults in a decade), the conversion has measurable effects on performance under concurrent writes, on the ability to use modern caching plugins that rely on transactions, and on backup reliability.